ugate/templeo/jsdocp/tutorial/1-basics.md

     })
   }
 ], true);
-const renderer = await engine.compile();
+const renderer = await engine.compile(myTemplate);
 const rslt = await renderer({
   my1stParams: {
     param1: 456
   }
 });
-// Assume the following snippets exist in the template being used...
+// Assume the following snippets exist in "myTemplate"...

 // 1st include:
 // initiates a read w/o parameters since "first/item" is not registered or has no content